Cristian-Vazquez-Andrino/Practicas/MATLAB/Image Compression/README.md

 ## Contents

 This repository contains an implementation of **image compression** using **Singular Value Decomposition (SVD)** in MATLAB.
 The method allows for a reduced storage size while maintaining a high-quality approximation of the original image.
+It also includes the calculation of the compression rate of each image.

 ### Files in this repository: